 “We’re asking the community to consider making a lasting gift this Mother’s Day, a donation to Lucy’s Hearth,” said Jennifer Barrera, Lucy’s Hearth’s director.
 “We’ll send a special Mother’s Day card to whomever you are honoring, and, if you choose, post their name on our website.”

-Some residents have histories of homelessness and are at high-risk of becoming homeless once again.
+Some residents have histories of homelessness and are at high risk of becoming homeless again, Barrera said.
 The causes for the residents’ homelessness include economic hardship, inability to find affordable housing, eviction, family crisis, separation and divorce.

 Over the course of a year, Lucy’s Hearth serves in the range of 45 mothers and 80 children through its emergency shelter, transitional apartment and permanent apartment programs.

-The shelter, located in Middletown, tracks the progress of its residents, measuring areas such as parenting skills, income, life skills, employment, mental health, credit rating, educational improvements and more.
+The shelter tracks the progress of its residents, measuring areas such as parenting skills, income, life skills, employment, mental health, credit rating and educational improvements, to name a few.

 The Mother’s Day initiative is a project of the Friends of Lucy’s Hearth, a group of volunteers assisting the shelter with community activities.

 For information on how to make a donation in a mother's name, contact Lucy's Hearth at 401-847-2021 or email@example.com, or visit its website at www.lucyshearth.org.